October is National Breast Cancer Awareness Month

 In addition to obtaining family cancer history details, you can support women in your family by talking openly about the importance of mammograms.

-Tell your relatives that you got your mammogram done (and it was negative, thank goodness!).
-Urge others to do the same.
+Tell your relatives that you got your mammogram done (May we suggest Premier’s center for women’s imaging).
+Also, urge others to do the same.
 You even could rally your family to make October mammogram month.
 Host a virtual or socially distanced party to celebrate everyone getting their mammos done for the year.

-This year, take breast cancer awareness month to a new level by learning your family history of breast cancer, performing self-exams and getting an annual mammogram.
-By practicing good breast health, you set a living example to inspire the other women in your family to do the same.
+This year, take breast cancer awareness month to a new level.
+Learn your family history of breast cancer, perform self-exams and get your annual mammogram.
+When you practice good breast health, you set a living example to inspire the other women in your family to do the same.

 Author: Elizabeth Hanes, BSN RN